INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 </table>

 NOTE: by default, users are not allowed to retrieve full document contents.
 In order to allow this, change the 'contentViewable' setting in the indexmetadata file in the index directory.
-You can also specify this setting in the corpusConfig part of an input format descripion file, see [here](how-to-configure-indexing.html).
+You can also specify this setting in the corpusConfig part of an input format descripion file, see [Influencing index metadata](how-to-configure-indexing.html#influence-index-metadata).
 The contentViewable setting in the indexmetadata file may be overridden for a document by adding a boolean metadata field named "contentViewable".
 This can be configured in the input config file like any other metadata field.
 For example, if your documents contain a "license" element with an attribute status that must be equal to "public" for the content to be viewable, use an XPath query like "string(//license[1]/@status='public')".

 Below is an overview of parameters that can be passed to the various resources.
 Default values for most parameters can be configured on the server; below are a few suggestions for defaults.